albetaCOM/esp-haier/README.md

   # Known issues

 - ~~The current temperature is not well reported.
 It always report 28ºC~~ -> Thanks to @instalator this issue is solved.
-- Pending to be able to parse the mode correctly:
+- ~~Pending to be able to parse the mode correctly:
-     - Cool mode is not correctly parsed.
+     - ~~Cool mode is not correctly parsed.
-     - Auto mode is not correctly parsed.
+     - ~~Auto mode is not correctly parsed.

+  # Pending work
+- Create a custom switch in yaml file in order to select dry function
+- Create a custom speed in order to select the fan speed.(Auto, High, Mid, Low)